python/steering-council/updates/2019-04-23_steering-council-update.md

   [SC issue tracker](https://github.com/python/steering-council/issues).

-- We've appointed BDFL-Delegates (BDs) to a number of PEPs, after assuring that the proposed BD and the PEP author(s) agree on the
+- We've appointed BDFL-Delegates (BDs) to a number of PEPs, after ensuring that the proposed BD and the PEP author(s) agree on the
   appointment:

   - PEP 558 "Defined semantics for locals()", Nick Coghlan.